 Take one small step into Southwark Cathedral this month…

-…and you’ll find a giant, illuminated, perfectly replicated moon hanging in one of its halls.
+…and you’ll find a giant, illuminated, perfectly replicated moon hanging there.

-NOTE: Museum of the Moon is free, and will be on display until 5th January 2020.
-You can find out more, and buy tickets to the special events at their website right HERE.
+NOTE: The Museum of the Moon is open from 10th-28th October.
+You can find out more, and book entry (£3/6) or tickets to the special events at their website right HERE.

 Southwark Cathedral | London Bridge, London SE1 9DA

 Feeling cultural?
 Take a look at these other exhibitions on in London now